SzCsaba01/ProjectManagementApp/README.md

 # Project Management App

-A project management application designed to handle user information, project management, and task management with microservices architecture.
+A project management application designed to handle user information, project management, and task management with a microservices architecture.
 This app implements various modern concepts such as dependency injection, role-based security, and real-time updates with WebSockets.
 The goal of the project is to learn and implement best practices for building scalable and maintainable web applications.

 ## Table of Contents